 Within this blog you will find opinion and resources, which focus on technology in the classroom.
 On occasion you may find a rant on other topics, usually surrounding the teaching profession but for the most part, I write about what I know and that is technology.

 I do not consider myself a Guru but I am very competent using most digital tools found in emerging Twenty First Century learning environments.
-I am also well versed in a number of Content Management Systems used for education.
+I am also well versed in a number of Content Management Systems used for education and to tie it all together, I am working on my Masters of Education Technology.

 Currently I am using the following CMS for in seat classroom environments, blended learning, professional development and just for fun.